Grande Prairie Region YMCA

-Family Ties is a voluntary, early intervention program that provides support to families with children 7-17 years old to strengthen family functioning for up to three years.
+Family Ties is a voluntary, early intervention program provides support to families with children 6-17 years old to strengthen family functioning.
 Parents are supported to create a nurturing and safe family environment, build resiliency within themselves and their children, build new social connections, and learn about positive parenting and child development.

 - Supportive counselling and goal setting

 - Home Visitation